See procedure Monitoring and managing cases awaiting allocation for tasks that must be undertaken in relation to cases awaiting allocation.

 Where the principles of allocation have been applied, the number of cases in a team may exceed the team allocation capacity, meaning some cases will remain awaiting allocation.
 Team managers have responsibility for actively monitoring and managing cases within their team.
 This includes prioritising cases for allocation, making decisions about the de-allocation of cases and assigning tasks to practitioners on the cases awaiting allocation, often through a local duty system.

 Strategies available to team managers to actively monitor and manage cases awaiting allocation will vary.
-This may be aided by the nature and availability of supports to assist the child and family and will differ by phase of intervention.
+This may be impacted by the nature and availability of supports to assist the child and family and may differ according to the phase of intervention.
 At all times the best interests of the child are the paramount consideration.

 Minimum expectations for monitoring and managing cases awaiting allocation are set out in the following procedure Monitoring and managing cases awaiting allocation.
 This procedure does not negate other relevant procedures.